uaf-math/calc1/assets/general/Spring2019/README.md

 	make

+If you get an error about `import yaml` then consider doing

+	PYTHON=python3 make

 ### manual version

 If this does not work, here is the manual version, which also documents the `makefile`.

 The python script `schedule-yml-to-tex.py` converts the data in the `schedule.yml` file to a snippit of LaTeX code consisting of tables for each week of the course:

-	python3 schedule-yml-to-tex.py > schedule-auto.tex
+	python schedule-yml-to-tex.py > schedule-auto.tex

+(If error try `python3`.)
 Then the file `MATH251-Schedule.tex` imports the auto-generated tables to make the final copy of the schedule.

 	pdflatex MATH251-Schedule.tex